vasconeves/vasconeves.github.io/_posts/2024-02-24-observational-and-experimental-studies-in-CT.md

 mathjax: true
 ---

-In this post I will present two different types of clinical trials: a discrete variable example and a continuous variable example.
+In this post I will present two different types of clinical trials: a discrete variable example and a continuous variable example showcasing a few different approaches on how to tackle these kinds of problems.
+It is also a good opportunity to present some fundamental statistical concepts.
+Towards the end we will revisit the Mammography study using this time the likelihood ratio approach and the last section will highlight the importance of doing p-value corrections when dealing with multiple hypothesis.

 ---